d10xa/toms/README.md

 ## toms. unix timestamp converter

-toms is a command line tool that allows to convert unix epoch millis to iso date.
+toms is a command line tool that allows to convert unix epoch millis to UTC iso date.
 And back

 ```